(for veterinary information only)

 Again, the breeds considered at high risk for ivermectin toxicity are Collies, Shetland sheepdogs, Australian shepherds, Merle colored Pomeranians and Old English sheepdogs.
 Not every individual dog from these breeds is sensitive to ivermectin.
 It is possible to test an individual using a low dose of ivermectin.
 These breeds are not at risk for trouble when using the low dose heartworm preventive products; only when using the off-label skin parasite protocols.

 Topical ivermectin for ears (Acarexx®) is FDA approved for cats and kittens over 4 weeks of age.
+Oral or injectable ivermectin is not recommended for patients under age 6 weeks.

 WHILE WE RECOGNIZE THAT IT IS POSSIBLE TO BUY